-4.8 Wind farm extensions and 'repowering'
+Wind farm extensions and 'repowering'

 Recent wind farm developments have included numerous extensions and upgrades (repowering) to existing wind farm developments.
-Layout and site design objectives and principles should echo those of the original wind farm.
+Where an extension is proposed, layout and site design objectives and principles should echo those of the original wind farm.
 Scale, colour, form and rotation speed should be compatible with the existing wind turbines.
-If the upgrade of a wind farm involves a replacement of all existing turbines, with turbines of a different colour, scale and form, then it is imperative that throughout the design stage the design and layout principles are carried out.
+If the upgrade of a wind farm involves a replacement of all existing turbines, with turbines of a different colour, scale and form, then it is imperative that throughout the design stage the same level of consideration is given to the landscape aspects of the design as would be required for an entirely new development.

-4.9 Impact assessments
+Impact assessments